Ken-VZ/Ken-CV-Testing/Kenneth_VanZuiden.md

 # About Me

 I have an undergraduate physics degree from Western Illinois University, current Astrophysics Research Assist and a Firearms Assembler.
-Below highlights many things I have done.
-Many times are instances of problem solving, which I do enjoy a lot.
+Below highlights the many things I have done.
+Many times are instances of problem solving, adventure, and sharing ideas.
+All of which I do enjoy a lot.

-# Showcase Contents
+# Contents

 1. [Astrophysics Project](#Astrophysics-Project)
 2. [Astronomy Outreach Activities](#Astronomy-Outreach-Activities)